sklf/USTC_lab/content/en/authors/WenxuanLi/_index.md

 education:
   courses:
-  - course: M.S. in Cyberspace Security
+  - course: Ph.D. in Cyberspace Security
     institution: University of Science and Technology of China
     year: 2020-now
   - course: B.S. in Information Security